 (a red fruit dessert originally from Denmark) rounded my meal off.
 Kale is

-rarely served and then only poorly in southern Germany.
+rarely served in southern Germany, and then only poorly.

-In the early afternoon of the following day, I arrived at the hotel in Potsdam and took a walk in the city.
+The following day, in the early afternoon, I arrived at the hotel in Potsdam and took a walk through the city.
 The weather was cold, but the sun shone as I strolled through the Christmas market.

 Avid readers of my blogs know that Red Baron is a Berliner Weiße (wheat beer) freak, always with a shot of green woodruff syrup.
 When I am in the Berlin region, I never miss an opportunity.